raphaelm/python-fints/README.md

 Credits and License
 -------------------

-Maintainer: Raphael Michel <mail@raphaelmichel.de>
+This library is maintained by Raphael Michel <mail@raphaelmichel.de>
+and features major contributions by Henryk Plötz.

+Further thanks for improving this library go out to:
-Big thanks to: Daniel Nowak, Patrick Braune, Mathias Dalheimer, Christopher Grebs, Markus Schindler
+Daniel Nowak, Patrick Braune, Mathias Dalheimer, Christopher Grebs, Markus Schindler, and many more.

 License: LGPL